-Meckel syndrome is a rare inherited disorder characterized by abnormalities affecting several organ systems of the body (multisystem).
-Three classic symptoms are normally associated with Meckel syndrome: protrusion of a portion of the brain and its surrounding membranes (meninges) through a defect in the back or front of the skull (occipital encephalocele), multiple cysts on the kidneys (polycystic kidneys), and extra fingers and/or toes (polydactyly).
-Affected children may also have abnormalities affecting the head and face (craniofacial area), liver, lungs, and genitourinary tract.
-Meckel syndrome is inherited as an autosomal recessive trait.
+Meckel syndrome is a rare inherited disorder characterized by abnormalities affecting several organ systems of the body.
+Three classic symptoms are normally associated with Meckel syndrome: protrusion of a portion of the brain and its surrounding membranes (meninges) through a defect in the back of the skull (occipital encephalocele), multiple cysts on the kidneys (cystic kidneys), and extra fingers and/or toes (polydactyly).
+Affected children or fetuses may also have abnormalities affecting the head and face (craniofacial area), liver, lungs, heart, and genitourinary tract.
+Meckel syndrome is inherited as an autosomal recessive condition through thirteen genes: B9D1, B9D2, CC2D2A, CEP290, MKS1, RPGRIP1L, TCTN2, TCTN3, TMEM67, TMEM107, TMEM216, TMEM231 and TMEM237.

 The specific symptoms associated with Meckel syndrome vary greatly from one individual to another.
 Affected children will not have all of the symptoms detailed below.
-Central nervous system, pulmonary or kidney abnormalities may result in life-threatening complications during infancy or childhood.
+Central nervous system, pulmonary or kidney abnormalities always result in perinatal death.

 The most common central nervous system abnormality associated with Meckel syndrome is occipital encephalocele, a condition in which an infant is born with a gap in the skull (i.e., a part of one or more of the plates that form the skull does not seal).
 The membranes that cover the brain (meninges) and brain tissue often protrude through this gap.
-Occipital encephalocele may result in swelling or infection of the meninges and accumulation of excessive cerebrospinal fluid (CSF) in the skull, which causes pressure on the tissues of the brain (hydrocephaly).
-Additional central nervous system abnormalities that may occur in infants with Meckel syndrome include incomplete development of parts of the brain (anencephaly), Arnold-Chiari malformation, Dandy-Walker malformation, and a condition known as microcephaly, which indicates that the head circumference is smaller than would be expected for age and sex.
-(For more information on these conditions, see the Related Disorders section below.)
+Occipital encephalocele may result in accumulation of excessive cerebrospinal fluid (CSF) in the skull, which causes pressure on the tissues of the brain (hydrocephaly).
+Additional central nervous system abnormalities that may occur in infants with Meckel syndrome include the absence of a major portion of the brain, skull, and scalp (anencephaly), Dandy-Walker malformation, and a condition known as microcephaly, in which the head circumference is smaller than would be expected for age and sex.

 Affected individuals may also have extra fingers and toes, most often extra fingers on the “pinky” side of the hands (postaxial polydactyly).
-Additional skeletal malformations include bowing of the long bones of the arms and legs, permanent fixation of the fifth fingers in a bent position (clinodactyly), webbing of the fingers and toes (syndactyly), and a form of club foot where the heel of the foot may be turned inward toward the body while the rest of the foot is bent downward and inward (talipes equinovarus).
+Additional skeletal malformations include bowing of the long bones of the arms and legs, curvature of the fifth fingers (clinodactyly), webbing of the fingers and toes (syndactyly), and club foot where the foot are rotated internally (talipes equinovarus).

-In some cases, abnormalities of the genitourinary tract may be present including failure of the one or both testes to descend into the scrotum (cryptorchidism), underdeveloped (hypoplastic) bladder, and incomplete development of genitalia.
+In some individuals, abnormalities of the genitourinary tract may be present including failure of the one or both testes to descend into the scrotum (cryptorchidism), underdeveloped (hypoplastic) bladder, and incomplete development of genitalia.

 Some affected infants may have abnormalities affecting other organs of the body including the liver, lungs or heart.
 The liver may be abnormally enlarged (hepatomegaly) with multiple cysts and excessive fibrous tissue (fibrosis).
 Widening (dilatation) and fibrosis of the passages that carry bile from the liver to the small intestines (bile ducts) may also occur.
 The lungs may be underdeveloped (hypoplastic) and the structure that covers the entrance of the larynx when swallowing may be clefted (cleft epiglottis).
 The spleen may be abnormally enlarged (splenomegaly) or missing (asplenia).